henriquelaureano/henriquelaureano.github.io/index.md

-My main research interests lie in computational statistics and data analysis, under statistical modeling frameworks if the goal is to understand some process or machine learning frameworks if the goal is prediction/forecasting.
+My main research interests lie in computational statistics and data analysis, under statistical modeling frameworks if the goal is to understand some process or machine learning frameworks if the goal is prediction / forecasting.
 Besides all that, I love to make pretty and useful visualizations (I ensembled some [here](visualizations/)).

 <span style="background-color: #FFFF00">